graphql/graphiql/packages/graphiql/README.md

 );
 ```

-Read more about using [`createGraphiQLFetcher`](https://github.com/graphql/graphiql/tree/main/packages/graphiql-toolkit/docs/create-fetcher.md) in the readme to learn how to add headers and more.
+[Read more about using `createGraphiQLFetcher` in the readme](https://github.com/graphql/graphiql/tree/main/packages/graphiql-toolkit/docs/create-fetcher.md) to learn how to add headers, support the legacy `subsriptions-transport-ws` protocol, and more.

 ### Usage: UMD Bundle over CDN (Unpkg, JSDelivr, etc)